dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Run-the-Scala-Stream-Collector.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 1: setup a Collector**](Setting-up-a-Collector) > [**Scala Stream Collector setup**](setting-up-the-Scala-Stream-Collector) > [[Run the Scala Stream Collector]]

-## Dependencies

-You will need version 7 (aka 1.7) of the Java Runtime Environment installed.

 ## Running

 The Scala Stream Collector is an executable jarfile which should be runnable from any Unix-like shell environment.
 Simply provide the configuration file as a parameter: